Achille C. Varzi

 - Set Theory (W4431)

+General Description.
+Set theory is the foundation of mathematics: all mathematical concepts can be characterized in terms of the primitive notions of set and membership.
+(Some would go as far as saying that all rigorous concepts—whether belonging to mathematics or to other disciplines—should be so characterizable.)
+But set theory is also a branch of mathematics, with its own subject matter, basic results, open problems.
+The aim of this course is to give a general introduction to both aspects, with an eye for the unifying philosophical issues that lie behind them.
 The first part focuses on the question of providing an axiomatic formulation of set theory.
 The specific axiom system to be examined is a version of ZAC, Zermelo set theory with the Axiom of Choice, eventually supplemented with Fraenkels Axiom of Replacement (ZFAC).
 In the second part, the strength of theory is tested and applied: topics covered include the natural numbers, well-ordered sets, transfinite induction and recursion, fixed point theorems, infinite cardinal and ordinal arithmetic.
 The final part of the course is devoted to questions of consistency and relative independence.
 Natural models of various set-theoretic principles are studied and, if time permits, compared some non-standard set universes, including Aczels "antifounded universe".

 - Modal Logic (G4424)

+General Description.
+This course has two main aims.
+One is to explain what modal logic is, and how it is done.
+The other is to give a detailed survey of the large variety of modal logic systems found in the literature, with an eye to both their formal properties (consistency, completeness, decidability) and their philosophical significance.
 The focus is on modal sentential logic, i.e., the modal logic of a language whose atomic constituents are either unanalyzed sentences or logical connectives.
 If time permits, some aspects of modal predicate logic (whether, how far, and in what ways various properties of sentential modal logics carry over to their predicate logic counterparts) are addressed in the final part of the course.

-Texts.
+Readings.
 The main text for this course is B. Chellas Modal Logic.
 An Introduction (Cambridge University Press, 1980).
 This is a rather technical, dense book, and some might want to integrate it with G. E. Hughes and M. J. Cresswells classic, A New Introduction to Modal Logic (Routledge, 1996).
 Further suggested readings are indicated as the course develops.
 The last part of the course is based mostly on lecture notes.
-See Syllabus for details.
+See sample Syllabus for details.

 - Non-classical Logics (W4137)